-Even before detailed discussions began on the CAFTA-DR, the Central American countries expressed a strong apprehension of being overwhelmed by the resources and experience that the United States could muster to negotiate and later comply with liberalized trade rules.
+Even before detailed discussions began on the CAFTA-DR, the Central American countries were apprehensive over the possibility of being overwhelmed by the resource and experience advantage that the United States had to negotiate and comply with liberalized trade rules.
 Hence, the need for trade capacity building, which may be classified into three distinct areas beyond trade negotiation capabilities.
 First, the ability to identify priorities, including where the major adjustment costs (losers) are expected to be and how to respond to them.
 Second, the ability to develop resources to implement the agreement, including institutional, financial, and analytical resources.
-Third, the capacity to benefit from the CAFTA-DR.73 The agreement will create a permanent Committee on Trade Capacity Building to continue work begun in the negotiation process, and recommendations in the agreement call for one of its first priorities to be customs administration.
+Third, the capacity to benefit from the CAFTA-DR. The agreement created a permanent Committee on Trade Capacity Building to continue work begun in the negotiation process, and recommendations in the agreement call for one of its first priorities to be customs administration.

 The third category, however, is arguably the most challenging.
-It refers to the ability of a business to: compete in a larger market; learn how to export and use imports (as inputs) more to its advantage; tap into global finance; navigate customs and trade logistics problems; and in other ways make the transition from local producer to international player.74 This will be a difficult challenge for many Central American firms, particularly if barriers to world trade are reduced outside the U.S.-Central American relationship (WTO/FTAA) putting increasing pressure on marginally productive businesses.
+It refers to the ability of a business to: compete in a larger market; learn how to export and use imports (as inputs) more to its advantage; tap into global finance; navigate customs and trade logistics problems; and in other ways make the transition from local producer to international player.
+This will be a difficult challenge for many Central American firms, particularly if barriers to world trade are reduced outside the U.S.-Central American relationship (WTO/FTAA) putting increasing pressure on marginally productive businesses.
 The joint-production relationship already established in textiles and garments suggests that certain firms have already developed some expertise in meeting these challenges.